 Remember, the direction in which you want to progress the negotiation starts with your statement.
 Confidence is the outcome of the experience.

 Nobody can predict how the discussion will go, but make sure you sound bold in what you say.
-Not just the tone of your voice but also your body language should show that you are confident.
+Not just the tone of your voice but also your body language.

-Some companies right before an interview may ask you to fill up certain forms that require you to mention your professional background.
-Also, they smartly insert a column to ask for your salary expectation.
+Some companies right before an interview may ask you to fill out certain forms that require you to mention your professional background.
+They also smartly insert a column to ask for your salary expectations.

-This is the fragile situation you certainly want to tackle effectively.
-Because in a short span of time we rush to put some value thinking that we’ll negotiate after the interview.
+If you make a mistake at this point your whole negotiation will be ruined.
+We’re rushing to add some value thinking that we’ll negotiate if the interview goes well.
 If you are already prepared to tackle such situations, you’d easily manage what you want.

 7. Be Ready With Your Counter-Offer

-Don’t forget to keep a note of how the medical policies, perks, and other variable stuff going to be part of your CTC.
-Some will have fewer variables, but some have a huge chunk of it.
+Don’t forget to keep a note of how medical policies, perks, and other variable items are going to be part of your CTC.
+Some will have fewer variables, but some will have a huge chunk of them.

 For Indian recruitment, try to minimize your variables as much as you can because when you approach for the next job, that recruiter will simply minus the variables from your CTC and then start the negotiation.
 That way, you end up getting a lower raise.